• the type of personal information we collect and hold;

 16. Access to Your Information

-If you access the Web site or Learning Platform and volunteer personally-identifiable information, you may request access to your personally-identifiable information by sending us an email to our privacy officer at email@example.com.
+If you access the Web site or Learning Platform and volunteer Personal Information, you may request access to your Personal Information by sending us an email to our privacy officer at email@example.com.
 We will endeavor to respond in writing to such requests as is reasonable under the circumstances and the law and within thirty (30) calendar days and give access to the information in the manner requested by the individual, if it is reasonable and practicable to do so.
 In certain circumstances, we may not be required by law to provide you with access to your personal information as well as circumstances where giving access would pose serious threat to life, health or safety of any individual or public, where the request is frivolous or vexatious, where giving access would be unlawful or where denying access is required by law (refer to APP 12.2 and 12.3 for a complete list).
 If access is denied, then we will give you written reasons for that decision and details available to complain about the refusal.
 An access fee may be charged where permitted by law.

 17. Correction to Your Information

 ForexBoat will take all steps reasonable to ensure that information held is accurate, up to date, complete, relevant and not misleading.
-If you access the Web site or Learning Platform and volunteer personally-identifiable information, you may request modification of your personally-identifiable information by sending us an email to our privacy officer at firstname.lastname@example.org.
+If you access the Web site or Learning Platform and volunteer Personal Information, you may request modification of your personally-identifiable information by sending us an email to our privacy officer at firstname.lastname@example.org.
 We will endeavor to respond in writing to such requests as is reasonable under the circumstances and within thirty (30) calendar days and make such modification to the information in the manner requested by the individual, if it is reasonable and practicable to do so.
 If we refuse or are unable to correct the personal information as requested we will give a written notice that sets out the reasons for the refusal (except to the extent that it would be unreasonable to do so) and the mechanisms available to complain about the refusal.
 You should be aware that it is not always possible to completely remove or modify information in our databases.

 18. Privacy Protection for Children Using the Internet

 Protecting children’s privacy is important to us.
 For that reason, we do not collect or maintain information of those persons we actually know are under the age of thirteen (13) nor is any part of the Web site or the Learning Platform targeted to attract anyone under the age of thirteen (13).
 We request that all users of the Web site and the Learning Platform who are under the age of thirteen (13) not disclose or provide any personally-identifiable information.
-If we discover that a child under thirteen (13) has provided us with personally-identifiable information, we will delete that child’s personally-identifiable information from our records.
+If we discover that a child under thirteen (13) has provided us with personally-identifiable information, we will delete that child’s Personal Information from our records.

 19. Notice to Minors